 On July 13, 2017, the Governor signed Public Act 92 of 2017 into law.
-The legislation closes the current hybrid plan (Pension Plus) to newly hired employees as of February 1, 2018 and creates a new optional revised hybrid plan with similar plan benefit calculations but containing a 50/50 cost share between the employee and the employer, including the cost of future unfunded liabilities.
-The assumed rate of return on the new hybrid plan is 6%.
-Further, the law provides that, under certain conditions, the new hybrid plan would close to new employees if the actuarial funded ratio falls below 85% for two consecutive years.
-The law includes other provisions to the retirement eligibility age, plan assumptions, and unfunded liability payment methods.
+The legislation closed the Pension Plus plan to newly hired employees as of February 1, 2018 and created a new, optional Pension Plus 2 plan with similar plan benefit calculations but containing a 50/50 cost share between the employee and the employer, including the cost of future unfunded liabilities.
+The assumed rate of return on the Pension Plus 2 plan is 6%.
+Further, under certain adverse actuarial conditions, the Pension Plus 2 plan will close to new employees if the actuarial funded ratio falls below 85% for two consecutive years.
+The law included other provisions to the retirement eligibility age, plan assumptions, and unfunded liability payment methods.